EMMC-ASBL/oteapi-dlite/examples/partial-pipeline/README.md

 create OTE2 database in fuseki:
 ![Alt text](image-1.png)

-and run Juputer lab and use DEMO.ipynb
+and run Jupyter lab and use DEMO.ipynb

+Jupyter lab can be installed by running (in Ubuntu): sudo apt install jupyter pip install jupyterlab

 ### some packages to be installed :
 Go to oteutils folder: